alastair38/justwild/src/settings/settings.md

 title: Just Wild
 description: Just Wild Photography
-theme: bg-white
+theme: vivid

-# theme options are 'default', 'midnight', 'sunrise', 'earth' and 'pop'.
-To change the theme, update the theme configuration above using one of these options (without the parentheses).
+# theme options can be seen below.
+To change the theme, update the theme configuration above using one of the 'name' options - so lower case.
+DO NOT MESS WITH THE THEMEOPTIONS

+themeOptions:
+  - name: default
+    label: Default
+  - name: equinox
+    label: Equinox
+  - name: stratos
+    label: Stratos
+  - name: vivid
+    label: Vivid

 # Default sitewide images